minprog/progik-old/30 Homework/50 Homework 5/10 Homework.md

 ##Function to write #2: `decipher( S )`

 On the other hand, `decipher( S )` will be given a string of English text already shifted by some amount.
 Then, `decipher` should return, to the best of its ability, the _original_ English string, which will be some rotation (possibly `0`) of the input `S`.
+This means you will have to try each possible decoding and estimate how _English_ they are.

 **Note:** some strings have more than one English _deciphering._ What's more, it is difficult or impossible to handle very short strings correctly.
 Thus, your `decipher` function _does not have to be perfect_.
 However, it should work almost all of the time on long stretches of English text, e.g., sentences of 8+ words.
 On a single word or short phrase, you will not lose any credit for not getting the correct deciphering!